romamik/blog.romamik.com/src/content/blog/2025-09-27-dyn-trait-impl-lifetime.md

 }
 ```

-This illustrates that the `'a` is not redundant: it allows trait objects to hold references to non-'static types.

 So why did Dtolnay add the `'a` there?
 While the quiz doesn’t depend on it, the lifetime is technically meaningful: it allows the trait object to hold references that are not `'static`.